Do You Need A Passport To Go To The US Virgin Islands?

 Get Your Passport Today!

+Generally, Americans don’t require a passport to travel to Virgin Island.
 As with the journey across the border from New York to California, U.S. citizens do not have to present their ID at the state borders of every state.

 This is also the case for territories like the U.S. Virgin Islands and other territories outlying them like Puerto Rico or Guam.
 But, you'll need certain documents to prove that you're a U.S. citizen flying on an aircraft from one fifty states to the Virgin Islands US Territory.
 Contrary to buses and trains airlines, airlines, TSA, as well as Homeland Security, require identification when traveling within the country.